What is it?

 Activehours shows real-time nearby activities associated like sign-ups, cash-outs and pays forward chains.
 By showing these events, Activehours prospects can have a real reference of how the app works and how its users interact with it.

-When using this pattern is important to protect user's privacy by not using real profile pictures or using name formats that can lead to their identification
+When using this pattern is vital to protect user's privacy by not using real profile pictures or using name formats that can lead to their identification

 How does it help or delight the user?